NinaQuik/Amazon_Vine_Analysis/README.md

 In this analysis, I choose the [Digital Music Reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Digital_Music_Purchase_v1_00.tsv.gz).
 The data was broken into four dataframes with pySpark in Google Colab and then loaded to four corresponding tables in a postgres AWS RDS database.
 After the tables were populated, further analysis was performed to determine if reviews created through the Amazon Vine program were biased compared to reviews that were not created through the program.

 However, after ETL and analysis it was found that there were no reviews for digital music that were created via Amazon Vine.
-I was still able to obtain a percentage of five star reviews to total reviews for the Digital Music Review dataset as well as become familar with AWS services and pySpark.
+I was still able to obtain a percentage of five star reviews to total reviews for the Digital Music Review dataset as well as become familar with AWS services and PySpark.

 ### Tools
 - AWS RDS